-A couple of caveats – Case-Shiller is not the same as median price, as it uses a more sophisticated methodology to compare the same homes over time.
-However, it’s very lagging, so we’ll only be able to see the current housing prices reflected a few months from now.
+A couple of caveats – Case-Shiller is not the same as median price, as it uses a more sophisticated methodology to compare the same homes over time, and averages over 3 months.
+However, it’s also very lagging, so we’ll only be able to see the current housing prices reflected a few months from now.

-Still, it’s a good way to look at the past data.
+Still, it’s one of the only free sources of regional home prices that shows data pre-2012.
 It was around 3.5 years from the peak to trough, and there was a second trough about 3 years later.
 That’s a long time.